lbcb-sci/ram/README.md

       maximal gap between minimizer hits in a chain --minhash
       use only a portion of all minimizers
+    --weighted
+      use weighted minimizer sampling
+    --beginend
+      if number n (greater then 0) provided, first n and last n bases of the sequences will be minimized with kmer_length/2
     -t, --threads <int>
       default: 1
       number of threads